 Major Requirements.
 Any student considering a major in women and gender studies should take WGST 100 and INDS 250 before the end of the sophomore year.
 Students must complete the following set of requirements: a total of ten courses, including WGST 100, AA/WS 201, INDS 250, WGST 400, and 457 or 458 (senior thesis).
 The remaining five courses may be chosen from the list that follows, at least two of which must be at the 300 or 400 level.

 The women and gender studies course list represents only those courses that are currently part of the Bates curriculum.
 Students may use courses—including first-year seminars and topics courses—that were listed as women and gender studies core courses in a previous year, provided the catalog year is one in which the student was matriculated.
 No more than one Short Term course may be counted toward the major.
-The list of committee-approved first-year seminars appears at the end of the course list below.
+The list of committee-approved first-year seminars appears in the course list below.

 Because of the interdisciplinary nature of the program, many courses in women and gender studies have prerequisites in other departments.
 Majors should plan their schedules carefully and are urged to consult regularly with the chair to ensure that their program has both breadth and depth.